Interested in starting a limited liability company (LLC) in Kansas?

 Register with the Kansas Department of Revenue

-You may have to register for a sales tax permit in Kansas if your LLC provides taxable services or sells taxable products.
+You may need a sales tax permit in Kansas if your LLC provides taxable services or sells taxable products.
+The DOR also handles liquor taxes and employee withholding.

 Open a Kansas business bank account

-Business bank accounts include debit cards and online banking for quick access to transactions.
 Kansas City Credit Union, Bank Midwest, and the Central Bank of Kansas City offer banking services for small businesses.
+There are many national providers as well.
+Monthly fees range from free to about $30.

 LLC Formation Service